 OF THE HUMAN JOURNEY

 Mortal existence is not easy.
 It never has been, and never will be for any creature sown of this garden world.
 What follows are thoughts about the human journey, the fare existence offers, and the choices each must resolve alone in the sojourn through the veiled maze of space-time, of consciousness with all its dualistic notions.
 It is a journey of ecstasy and agony, courage and fear, love and hate.
-It is the mystery born of the passionate mind, and the flowing array of perceptions every human being faces in the movement through birth, sickness, injury, aging, dying and death.
+It is the mystery born of the passionate mind, and the flowing array of perceptions every human being faces in the movement though birth, sickness, injury, aging, dying, and death.

 These reflections are written to help promote a larger vision of where we as a species are heading; one that attempts to look beyond humanity’s many seemingly irreconcilable divisions, one that values insight and wisdom, one that elevates rather than detracts, one that seeks to foster a sense of guardianship, rather than destruction and manipulation, of our little dust ball and the many life forms it has spawned.